matsunagalab/tutorial_hmm/README.md

 # Hands-on tutorial for Data-assimilation with Markov state model and hidden Markov modeling

-This repository is a set of Jupyter notebooks to help researchers already familiar with MD simulations lean how to integrate MD and experimental data thourh Markov state modeling.
+This repository is a set of Jupyter notebooks to help researchers already familiar with MD simulations lean how to integrate MD and experimental data with Markov state models (MSM) and hidden Markov modeling (HMM).

 ## Getting started

-This tutorial consits of several Jupyter notebook which are used in the Jupyter plathome.
-First, Jupyter needs to be installed in your machine.
+This tutorial uses Jupyter notebook for illustrating real codes for computing MSM and HMM.
+So, you need to install the Jupyter plathome in your machine.
 In the case of MacOS, you can install it from python's package system:

 ```
-pip3 install jupyterlab
+$ pip3 install jupyterlab
 ```

-Moreover, we use a julia package [MDToolbox.jl](https://github.com/matsunagalab/MDToolbox.jl) for constructing a Marko state model and other stuff.
-So, you need to install julia from the julia [website](https://julialang.org), or in the case MacOS, you can install via Homebrew:
+Moreover, we use a julia package [MDToolbox.jl](https://github.com/matsunagalab/MDToolbox.jl) for calling specific functions related to MSM and HMM.
+You first need to install julia from the julia [website](https://julialang.org), or in the case MacOS, you can install via Homebrew:

 ```
-brew instal julia
+$ brew instal julia
 ```

-After installing julia, MDToolbox.jl can be installed in julia REPL:
+After installing julia, MDToolbox.jl can be installed from julia REPL:

 ```
-julia
+$ julia
 julia> ]add https://github.com/ymatsunaga/MDToolbox.jl.git
 julia> using MDToolbox
 ```